Image courtesy of Library of Congress

 Speaker of the House Nicholas Longworth of Ohio (far right) and his wife Alice Roosevelt Longworth joined 5,000 onlookers at the Capitol to observe the Hopi Tribe.

-, Supreme Court Justice George Sutherland, Speaker Nicholas Longworth
+, three Supreme Court Justices, Speaker Nicholas Longworth

 of Ohio and many other Members of Congress.
-The Native Americans, adorned in their traditional feathered and beaded costumes, awed the crowd.
-One performer, identified as the dance leader, touched his lips to a deadly serpent’s mouth several times without receiving a bite.
-More than a year later, the Bureau of Indian Affairs tried to ban the dance, but quickly relented after noting that most criticism came from the East Coast—far from Arizona—and in deference to the important cultural and religious nature of the ceremony.
+The Native Americans, adorned in their traditional feathered costumes, awed the crowd, especially when one performer kissed a poisonous snake without being bitten.
+More than a year later, the Bureau of Indian Affairs tried to ban the dance, but quickly relented after being criticized for potentially interfering with religious practice.
+The Bureau also deferred to the important cultural nature of the ceremony.